-To make almond milk, I used Ellie’s Best Bigger Better Nut Milk Bag (#ad #sponsored).
-I have a discount code for 10% off Ellie’s Best (WELLBYMEL) which is listed in the Discount Codes section of my blog.
+To make almond milk, you will need a nut milk bag.
+I used Ellie’s Best Bigger Better Nut Milk Bag that I was gifted by Ellie’s Best.
+If you’d like to try Ellie’s Best nut milk bags, check out the Discount Codes section of my blog for 10% off Ellie’s Best.
 This is the only bag that I have ever used to make almond milk and it worked great!
 Fresh almond milk lasts about 4-5 days in the refrigerator.
 For someone like me who uses almond milk everyday, this was no problem at all.

-Before I share how to make homemade almond milk, I wanted to share what I believe are some benefits to making your own almond milk:
+Before I share how to make homemade almond milk, I wanted to share what I believe are some benefits to making your own almond milk instead of buying it:

 First off, I’m all about eating real, natural foods.
 There is no shortage of diet plans out there- keto, vegan, paleo, pegan, etc. I don’t follow a specific “diet.”
 My general food philosophy is Eat Real Food.
 In my opinion, eating real food is #1 and whatever healthy diet plan you follow should come second.
 I think its important to eat real, natural, wholesome ingredients versus the processed foods that inundate the grocery store shelves today.
 Homemade almond milk is completely natural and avoids the introduction of any nasty fillers, preservatives, etc. that are in the almond milks on store shelves.
 Plus, its easy to make, so why not?

 Second, homemade almond milk supports nontoxic living.
 Homemade almond milk avoids the use of disposable containers that the almond milk is sold in!
 When I make homemade almond milk, I place it in a large mason jar.
 This avoids the almond milk’s interaction with plastic or other disposable containers and it also generates no waste!